vermin/wazn-android-wallet/FAQ.md

 ## What features does it have?

-- Uses WAZN v1.1.0 Sweet Chestnut.
+- Uses WAZN v1.2.9 Pollination.
 - Support for Android >= 5.0
 - Spend WAZN on "mainnet"
 - Generate new wallets